MDCore/mdcore.github.io/_posts/2019-04-08-postmodern-people-management-I.md

 ---
 ### 78
 If you encourage people to bring as much of their whole selves as they can, and make it safe to do so, they will.
-If you do it right you'll get far more than you asked for: hurt, baggage, anger, honesty.
+If you do it right you'll get far more than you asked for: hurt; baggage; anger; honesty.

 What do you do with all that?

 ---
 ### 79
-Staying enthusiastic with your team can be hard when: there's shit going down that you can't talk about; you've having a bad day; you don't want to be here any more; you don't know if they can do it.
+Staying enthusiastic with your team can be hard when there's shit going down that you can't talk about; you've having a bad day; you don't want to be here any more; you don't know if they can do it; you don't know if _you_ can do it.

 All I can say is "you got this bud, I believe in you."

 ---
 ### 80